kmfaizullah/VisualTracker/README.md

 6. react classnames <h6> `npm install classnames --save` </h6>

 ### Run this project
-To run this project, download this repository.
+To run this project, firt install node.js in your machine.
+Then, create a folder containing any name for this application.
+After that, go inside this folder and open terminal.
+Then create react app by executing `npx create-react-app ./` command.
+Download this repository.
 Open command prompt and execute the following command.
 The server will start and the application will run in [http://localhost:3000](http://localhost:3000).
 <h4> `npm start` </h4>